gtvj/gtvj.github.io/_posts/2016-02-10-the-template-method-pattern.md

   - Development
   - Ruby
 ---
-I&#8217;ve been reading Sandi Metz&#8217;s [Practical Object-Oriented Design in Ruby: An Agile Primer](https://www.safaribooksonline.com/library/view/practical-object-oriented-design/9780132930895/) &#8211; a very good book covering object-oriented patterns from the perspective of the Ruby paradigm.
-I&#8217;d definitely recommend it &#8211; not least because the book provides an excellent description of the importance of &#8216;messages&#8217; in object-oriented design.
+I've been reading Sandi Metz's [Practical Object-Oriented Design in Ruby: An Agile Primer](https://www.safaribooksonline.com/library/view/practical-object-oriented-design/9780132930895/) &#8211; a very good book covering object-oriented patterns from the perspective of the Ruby paradigm.
+I'd definitely recommend it &#8211; not least because the book provides an excellent description of the importance of 'messages' in object-oriented design.

 ## The Template Method Pattern

-The chapter titled &#8216;Acquiring behaviour through inheritance&#8217; describes a fairly standard inheritance relationship existing between a &#8216;bicycle&#8217; superclass and two specialised subclasses: &#8216;road bike&#8217; and &#8216;mountain bike&#8217;.
+The chapter titled 'Acquiring behaviour through inheritance' describes a fairly standard inheritance relationship existing between a 'bicycle' superclass and two specialised subclasses: 'road bike' and 'mountain bike'.

-During this discussion, a behavioural design pattern is introduced that I haven&#8217;t come across before called the **Template Method Pattern**, a technique for:
+During this discussion, a behavioural design pattern is introduced that I haven't come across before called the **Template Method Pattern**, a technique for:

 > &#8230;defining a basic structure in the superclass and sending messages to acquire subclass-specific contributions is known as the template method pattern.

-Technically speaking, what&#8217;s happening here is that the superclass defines the steps of an algorithm but allows subclasses to redefine certain steps if need be.
+Technically speaking, what's happening here is that the superclass defines the steps of an algorithm but allows subclasses to redefine certain steps if need be.
 In our case, the implementation of `fill()` will differ significantly between BLT and Cheese, while BLT takes the default implementation of slice.

 ### Hook methods